sdss/STUIAdditions/README.md

 ### Updating
 If at any time changes are made, you can update your local version by running `git pull` from the top of the repository.
+The `master` branch is usually a safe place to checkout, there are tagged versions, the latest tagged version is usually what's running on the desktops.